alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Request a place

-The GDS Skills Team will invite all service manager induction and foundation day participants to book their places on the open programme.
-If you have not completed either of these, but are very familiar with digital in government and wish to book straight onto the open programme, please contact the Skills Team for an invitation: [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)
+All foundation day participants will be invited to book their places on the open programme.
+If you have not completed this, but are very familiar with digital in government and wish to book straight onto the open programme, please contact the Skills Team for an invitation: [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)

+Please note that the 3 days outlined above have recently been reviewed and the content is now convered across 2 days.
+To find out about dates and for advise about which days will best suit your needs, please contact [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)